 If the ATS is in the immersive experience, he/she will report on Tuesday to the clinic.
-If you are assigned here during an immersive time period, it is expected for you to try to have a maximum of around 30 hours/weekly.
+If you are assigned here during an immersive time period, it is expected to have a maximum of around 30 hours/weekly.
 If you are there during a NON-immersive the desired average is 20 hours/weekly.
 However, hours are at the discretion of the clinical site.
 The ATS must be dressed in an SFA Polo Shirt, either khaki or black pants and have the ID badge clearly visible.

-On a daily basis, the ATS must document the clinical hours into their Typhon account.
-(AppendixE).
+On a daily basis, the ATS must document the clinical hours into the Typhon account.
+(Appendix E).
 The preceptor will approve the clinical hours at the end of the week in Typhon.
-The ATS evaluation must be completed by the preceptor of the clinical site - Dr. Overturf.
+The ATS evaluation must be completed by the preceptor-physician of the clinical site.